sreachtools/SReachTools/docs/_docs/src/modules/stochReach/pointBased/SReachPointCcAu/index.md

 ---
 layout: docs
-title: SReachPointCcA.m
+title: SReachPointCcAu.m
 ---

 ```
   Solve the problem of stochastic reachability of a target tube (a lower bound
   on the maximal reach probability and an affine controller synthesis) using
-  chance-constrained optimization and difference of convex programming
+  chance-constrained optimization and uniform risk allocation
   =============================================================================

-  SReachPointCcA implements the chance-constrained underapproximation to the
+  SReachPointCcAuniform implements the chance-constrained underapproximation to
-  problem of stochastic reachability of a target tube to construct an affine
+  the problem of stochastic reachability of a target tube to construct an affine
   controller.
-This technique is discussed in detail in the paper,
+This technique is inspired from Algorithms 1 and 2 of

+  M. Vitus and C. Tomlin, "On feedback design and risk allocation in chance
+  constrained control", In Proc.
+Conf.
+Dec. & Ctrl., 2011.

+  In contrast to their original algorithm, we have a chance constraint on
+  the input and the state.
+Further, the lower bound on the reachability (state
+  constraint) depends on how high the input chance constraint satisfaction
+  probability is.
+Therefore, we perform two levels of bisection
+  --- one to maximize the probability of constraint satisfaction for the
+  state, and the other to meet the chance constraint on the input.

+  Subsequently, the obtained solution is discounted for input constraint
+  violation using Theorem 1 of

   A. Vinod and M. Oishi.
 Affine controller synthesis for stochastic reachability
   via difference of convex programming.
 In Proc.
 Conf.
 Dec. & Ctrl., 2019.
   (submitted). https://hscl.unm.edu/affinecontrollersynthesis/

-     High-level desc.   : Use Boole's inequality, Gaussian random vector,
-                          hyperbolic constraints-to-second order cone constraint
-                          reformulation, and piecewise linear approximation of
-                          the inverse of the standard normal cumulative density
-                          function to create a second-order cone program-based
-                          difference-of-convex optimization problem
-     Controller type    : A history-dependent affine controller that satisfies
-                          softened input constraints (controller satisfies the
-                          hard input bounds upto a user-specified probabilistic
-                          threshold)
-     Optimality         : Suboptimal affine controller for the
-                          underapproximation problem due to non-convexity
-                          established by the difference of convex formulation
-     Approximation      : Guaranteed underapproximation

   =============================================================================

     [lb_stoch_reach, opt_input_vec, opt_input_gain, risk_alloc_state, ...
-    risk_alloc_input] = SReachPointCcA(sys, initial_state, safety_tube, options)
+        risk_alloc_input] = SReachPointCcAu(sys, initial_state, safety_tube, ...
+        options)

   Inputs:
   -------